dmytri/garden-hotphp/README.md

 ### How

-Create a php cli script that displaces arguments passed from the command line, and a garden task to execute it in cluster.
+Create a php cli script that displaces arguments passed from the command line, and a garden custom command to execute it in cluster with garden exec.

 ### Steps

 - create cli.ph
-- create garden task to run it
+- create garden custom command to run it with garden exec

 ### Running Example

 #### Test Plan

 - Clone repo
+- From repo root `garden dev`
-- From repo root `garden run task cli`
+- From repo root `garden cli`
 - Edit `app/cli.php` with small change
-- Run `garden run task cli` again
+- Run `garden cli` again

 ## Expected Result